roryokane/dotvim/README.md

 ### Download remote plugins

-(For some reason, the Vundle-managed plugins don’t all have entries in Git’s `.gitmodules` file, meaning I can’t just tell Git to download all submodules.
+(For some reason, the Vundle-managed plugins don’t all have entries in Git’s `.gitmodules` file, meaning you can’t just tell Git to download all submodules.
 Here’s what worked for me instead.)

 #### Install Vundle plugin manager